Dental Braces - Brace Choices

 If NO TREATMENT is really 'evidently' as good as traditional brace treatment options, as stated above in a major Cochrane review of ALL the published peer-reviewed literature, then why would so many Orthodontists be extracting healthy teeth commonly in such patients today???

-So we have to be publicly honest and admit for the majority of routine Orthodontic braces cases, there is no credible proven Oral Health gain - the majority of crowded or spacing cases are therefore Cosmetic, Psychologically pleasing and Arbitrary and the ASA are very clear if that is what the published evidence says OR that it cannot support proven oral health gain overall, then the public must be told on advertising and websites that BRACES DO NOT generally improve Oral Health !!!
+So we have to be publicly honest and admit for the majority of routine Orthodontic braces cases, there is no credible proven Intra-Oral Health gain; the majority of crowded or spacing cases are therefore Cosmetic, Psychologically pleasing and Arbitrary and the ASA are very clear if that is what the published evidence says OR that it cannot support proven oral health gain overall, then the public must be told on advertising and websites that BRACES DO NOT generally improve Intra-Oral Health !!!